shinwookim/SP2023-Notes/1550/System Calls.md

 (Note some instr are slower than others e..g., `jal j` are faster than loads) It's not horrific!

-System calls are slow!!!! (even though `syscall` isn't) because of the work that must occur next...! (recall with function calls, we had to store and restore registers--depeding on calling conventions:::it was a lot of work...)
+System calls are slow!!!! (even though `syscall` isn't) because of the work that must occur next...! (recall with function calls, we had to store and restore registers--depeding on calling conventions:::it was a lot of work...why?
+Because only one set of registers to share among multiple functions...we used calling conventions as implementers of a function).

+In 447, however, we did not worry about the state of registers before and after a syscall!
+Most of the OS code is built from the same user mode instructions,, which means it needs to modify the same registers!!!!